 Fighting Strokes lobby for stroke care policy changes; educate and promote stroke recovery awareness and provide practical advice and support to patients, their families and friends.
 Their goal is to improve patient outcomes and speed up recovery rates and levels.

-The Aim of Forward-ME is to promote effective joint working by ME and CFS organisations to maximise impact on behalf of all people with ME and CFS in the UK.
+The aim of Forward-ME is to promote effective joint working by myalgic encephalomyelitis and chronic fatigue syndrome organisations to maximise impact on behalf of all people with myalgic encephalomyelitis and chronic fatigue syndrome in the UK.

-In 1998 their first brain injury rehabilitation facility (Newlands) opened and Glenside has since grown to offer a complete range of inpatient and outpatient medical care and rehabilitation services to adults who are living with severe physical, cognitive or behavioural impairments resulting from long-term neurological conditions, including acquired or traumatic brain injury.
+Glenside specialise in neuro rehabilitation and offers a complete range of inpatient and outpatient medical care and rehabilitation services to adults who are living with severe physical, cognitive or behavioural impairments resulting from long-term neurological conditions, including acquired or traumatic brain injury.

 Headway – The Brain Injury Association

-Supports people with brain injury, their families and carers and concerned professionals.
-Has 115 groups throughout the UK, 57 of which run Activity/Rehabilitation Centres called Headway Houses.
-Campaigns for improved statutory services for people with brain injury.
+Headway supports people with brain injury, their families and carers and concerned professionals.
+They have groups throughout the UK, many of which run activity/rehabilitation centres called Headway Houses.
+They campaign for improved statutory services for people with brain injury.

 HemiHelp is a membership organisation offering information and support to children and their families affected by hemiplegia.